Adverse Possession in Texas

 AFFIDAVITS OF ADVERSE POSSESSION

-Making the Case
+Making the Case for Adverse Possession

-A claim of adverse possession is often made by means of an affidavit of adverse possession that is recorded in the county clerk’s real property records.
-There is no standard fill-in-the-blank form prescribed for use in Texas.
+An affidavit of adverse possession is an instrument that is recorded in the county clerk’s real property records.
+There is no standard fill-in-the-blank form prescribed for use in cases of adverse possession.
 Affidavits of adverse possession are unique and creative documents designed to explain facts and tell a story as to why the claimant’s adverse possession of land should be recognized as legitimate title.
-The job of the person writing the affidavit is to present as persuasive a case as possible, both legally and factually.
-If this is not correctly done, the affidavit may fail.

 The reader of such an affidavit, as a practical matter, is a future title company, probably in anticipation of a sale of the property.
 The title company abstractors, underwriter, and attorneys will be the ones deciding where true ownership lies.
 If a claimant disagrees with their conclusion, the remedy is to obtain a district court judgment determining title.